-residents across Otago can safely access multiple transport options to reach their destination.
+Residents across Otago can safely access multiple transport options to reach their destination.

-3. Address historical disinvestment:
+3. Address lack of investment:

 ORC will collaborate with our partner agencies to invest in areas historically underserved by transportation projects to improve safety for people walking, cycling and using mobility assistance to access public transport services.